 God must be beautiful.
 Do you not think He is beautiful?
 Nothing can be so beautiful as God, but you cannot understand this.
 Many people have got this Old Testament idea of God: an old man with a beard.
 What beauty can He have?
 We also have ideas of Brahma, and so forth, as very old people.
 These old people cannot have any beauty, so what attraction they can exert upon us?
 God may be a huge judicial person, the judge of a court.
 They are terrible people, and you cannot go near them.

 When you try to lead a life of spiritual meditations, you must see that you do not get entangled in attraction toward sensuous beauty, which is very dangerous.
-Inasmuch as every form of beauty is a reflection of the soul through the medium of space, time, and senses, it is difficult to resist the temptation of beauty.
+Inasmuch as every form of beauty is a reflection of the soul through the medium of space, time and senses, it is difficult to resist the temptation of beauty.
 You cannot resist the temptation or attraction of beauty because it has some element of the soul in it.
 When it is externalised and shown on the screen of space-time outside, it appears as a sensuous beauty, but it is still only the soul manifesting.
 Therefore, it is irresistible when it is manifest.
-But you should not make the mistake of thinking that it is only a shadow of the soul that is cast.
+But you should not make the mistake of thinking that it is a soul that is seen there.
+It is only a shadow of the soul that is cast.
 If even a shadow can attract you so much, what about the original?

 One should be very careful to see that one is not in the midst of sensory attractions, so that the soul force can be generated inside.
 In the beginning a spiritual seeker should try to live in atmospheres of holiness and piety, free from attractions of sense.
 There should not be cinema theatres all around you making noises of a stimulating nature to the senses.
 There should not be anything which will engage your attention sensorily.
 Otherwise, the soul force will get stifled and your energy will leak out through the senses.
-You must guard yourself from getting tempted by any form of beauty, of any sense whatsoever, because that is the passage through which the energy of the entire personality is leaked.
-Whenever you are attracted towards an object, energy leaks out through the avenue of that particular sense in respect of that object.
-You become weak.
+You must guard yourself from getting tempted by any form of beauty in sense whatsoever, because that is the passage through which the energy of the entire personality is leaked.
+Whenever you are attracted towards an object, energy leaks out through the avenue of that particular avenue of the sense in respect of that object, and you become weak.
 But your intention is to become strong, not weak, so you have to conceive what spiritual beauty can be, transcending all sensual beauty.